mikolmogorov/Ragout/docs/USAGE.md

 should be properly installed.
 Do not forget to mask repeats (with RepeatMasker, for instance) before applying *progressiveCactus* to genomes with a big fraction of repetitive sequences.

-### alignment in *MAF* format
+### local alignment in *MAF* format

-If you already have a multiple alignment, you also can use it for synteny blocks decomposition.
+If you already have a local multiple alignment, you also can use it for synteny blocks decomposition.
 Alignment should be in *MAF* format and sequence names should follow UCSC notation:

     genome_name.sequence_name